Book a call

 What “in-demand” means for Canadian immigration

-In-demand fields in Canada for 2026
+In-demand jobs in Canada for 2026, by field

+The in-demand jobs in Canada for 2026 cluster into six fields, each tied to a set of NOC codes that IRCC and the provinces are actively selecting.
 For 2026, IRCC renewed its core Express Entry categories and added several new ones.
 The table below shows the main in-demand fields and how they map to immigration routes.

 Main in-demand fields for Canadian immigration in 2026.
 Categories are reviewed periodically; confirm the current list on canada.ca.